 Besides, if you try to store all the used oil in a barrel, and place it in your garage, it’s going to smell.
 Not to mention, if you spill the oil, it’s going to leave stains that can take forever to clean.

 And don’t try to dump the used oil to a river or bury it in the soil as it can damage the environment.
 If you insist, you should know that there are laws explicitly forbidding people to dump oil waste irresponsibly.

 You Can Spot Problems and Handle Them On-Site

 Another benefit of hiring a professional mechanic to change the oil is that they will also conduct a general inspection on the engine.
 And they have the skills and resources to handle the problems on-site.
-For instance, Quick Lane Trader Ridge offers free checkups on the batteries, brakes, and wheel alignments.

 You Can Do Other Tasks